 How Child Custody Impacts Moving To A Different City

 While every divorce is a complicated matter, the situation is made even more complicated when children are involved.
-Unlike property, children are not divided.
+Unlike property, children, of course, cannot be divided.
 Furthermore, the child custody agreement (normally known as a Parenting Plan) that is reached during the initial divorce process can be altered under a variety of circumstances.
 A Parenting Plan will normally specify that the parties have shared parental responsibility over the children and will detail a time-sharing schedule the parties must follow.
-One of the circumstances that can lead to the altering of a child custody arrangement is called a move-away petition.
-Sometimes, the custodial parent may need to move with the children.
+One of the circumstances that can lead to the altering of a Parenting Plan is called a relocation petition.
+Sometimes, one of theparents may need or wish to move with the children.
 Prior to this move being finalized, the parent needs to earn approval from the court system, absent an agreement of the parties.
 What factors are going to be considered by the court in a relocation action?
 In the State of Florida, there is a specific statute regarding relocation that a parent intending to move should study carefully.The Distance of the Move

-The judge is going to examine how the parents have worked together to facilitate visitation because the judge doesn’t want to approve a move that is happening solely to spite the other parent.
+The judge is going to examine how the parents have worked together to facilitate time-sharing because the judge does not want to approve a move that is happening solely to spite the other parent.
 If the parents have done a good job working together to make sure both parents are involved, the move is more likely to be approved.
-If visitation has been an issue for the couple, the move is less likely to be approved or granted by the court.
+If time-sharing has been an issue for the parents, the move is less likely to be approved or granted by the court.
 Parents should work to make sure that both parents have ample time to spend with their children.The Reason for the Move